Fairblock/ArbitrumContracts/Readme.md

 1. `PRIVATE_KEY_1` is a private key associated to a Sepolia Network wallet.
 Get your's from your own developer wallet.
 2. `PRIVATE_KEY_2` is a private key associated to another Sepolia Network wallet.
 Get your's from your own developer wallet.
-3. `SECRET_KEY` is the secret key used for decryption, obtained from listening to the Fairyring Network.
-For this tutorial, we have provided it accordingly.
-You can learn more about how to obtain the `SECRET_KEY` in later tutorials under the build section within the docs.
-4. `rpc_url` is simply the rpc_url for the sepolia rollup network.
+3. `rpc_url` is simply the rpc_url for the sepolia rollup network.

-5. `PUBLIC_KEY` is the key used as part of the encryption process within the Fairblock technological sequence using tIBE.
-For this tutorial, we have provided it accordingly.
-You can learn more about how to obtain the `SECRET_KEY` in later tutorials under the build section within the docs.
+> The `PUBLIC_KEY` and `SECRET_KEY` used for encryption, and decryption, respectively with the Fairblock v1 tech stack are generated using the `ShareGenerator` submodule as you will see within the tutorial.

 ## Deploy the Encryption Contracts